Johannes Lamparter

-Johannes Lamparter (born 8 November 2001) is an Austrian nordic combined skier.
+Johannes Lamparter (born 8 November 2001) is an Austrian Nordic combined skier.
+He is a three-time Winter Olympic medalist and two-time World Championships gold medalist.

 His breakthrough season was 2020–21 FIS Nordic Combined World Cup, when he achieved two podium results in World Cup competition.
 But he made even more spectacular results on FIS Nordic World Ski Championships 2021.
 Lamparter won two gold medals, one in individual large hill Gundersen and second in team sprint.
 He also took bronze medal in relay.
 Also in 2021, he became world junior champion, in Lahti.